RaboliotLeGris/nienna/README.md

 Or you can run: `make d_dev` in one terminal and while in `webapp` dir, `npm run serve`.

-It starts all the containers but it also mount each services without launching them.
+It starts all the containers, but it also mount each services without launching them.
 This way you can hop into them with `make d_<SERVICE_NAME>` and either launch it while needing it without have to relaunch all the services.

 ## Services: